NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Roc.md

 abilities_mid:
   - name: ""
   - name: "Wing Rebuff"
-    desc: "`pf2:r`  **Trigger** A creature moves from beyond the reach of the roc's wing to within the reach of the roc's wing.\n**Effect** The roc makes a wing Strike against the triggering creature.
+    desc: "`pf2:r`  **Trigger** A creature moves from beyond the reach of the roc's wing to within the reach of the roc's wing.\n* * *\n\n**Effect** The roc makes a wing Strike against the triggering creature.
 If the roc Pushes the creature, it disrupts the triggering move action."

 attacks:
   - name: ""